alexwong23/info2222_webdevils/readme.txt

 CSS Front end for:
   - name of page shown above
   - home
-  - content (html, css)
-  - messages
-  - profile page, edit and change password pages
-  - search bar in layout page
+  - profile page
-  - about us & contact us

-admin functions
-  - search for user
-  - ban and suspend user
+users cannot message themselves

 #-----------------------------------------------------------------------------
 # Extra
 #-----------------------------------------------------------------------------

+search user function
+  - user should not be able to search for themselves
+  - how does user interact with the page
+  - hover name text decoration

+messaging page
+  - hover name text decoration

 enable sessions
  - token validation for every page